-Aim Action(s) Responsible Timescale Benefit(s) to Benefit(s) to Outcome(s)

-Required families Professionals

-3.1 Ensure a high standard of family Ensure that Locality Planning Year(s) 1,2 & 3 Access to the right Greater use of The range of
+Aim Action(s) Responsible Timescale Benefit(s) to Benefit(s) to Outcome(s) Required families Professionals 3.1 Ensure a high standard of family support is accessible, appropriate, timely and effective for Glasgow's families via statutory and third sector organisations.
+Ensure that organisations capture and share information on family support that can be monitored through locality planning groups.
+Locality Planning Groups Year(s) 1,2 & 3 (Locality Planning Group Reports) Access to the right type of support available to families that would benefit the most.
+Greater use of third sector and public sector services resources and skills and recognition of best practice.
+Greater sustainability for Third sector organisations and opportunities for The range of family support services across the city consistently meet the needs of families and are considered by families to be high quality Vulnerable families are provided with accessible, flexible support that

-support is accessible, appropriate, organisations Groups (Locality Planning type of support third sector and family support

-timely and effective for Glasgow's capture and share Group Reports) available to families public sector services across the

-families via statutory and third information on that would benefit services resources city consistently

-sector organisations. family support the most. and skills and meet the needs of
+Capture children, young people, families and communitiesFamily Support Planning Group.Year(s) 1,2 & 3Families find services easier to engage with, as services aregrowth where appropriate.

+families and engage with, as

+communities services are

+Services die

+voices and ensure informed by

+they resonate families.
+Families

+throughout the feel empowered to

+design, make their own

+development and decisions.

+delivery of

+services.

+To work within Locality Planning Year 1 (November Families receive the

+neighbourhoods Group and HSCP 2020) support service(s)

+to identify the Commissioning that best addresses

+needs of children Services.

-that can be recognition of families and are
+and families and wider

-monitored best practice. considered by

-through locality families to be high

-planning groups. quality

-Greater Vulnerable

-sustainability for families are

-Third sector provided with

-organisations and accessible, flexible

-opportunities for support that
+plan with them

+how to address needs.

-meets their needs.
+these needs.

-Capture children, young people, families and communities voices and ensure they resonate throughout the design, development and delivery of services.
-Family Support Planning Group.
-Year(s) 1,2 & 3 Families find services easier to engage with, as services are informed by families.
-Families feel empowered to make their own decisions. growth where appropriate.
-To work within neighbourhoods to identify the needs of children and families and plan with them how to address these needs.
-Locality Planning Group and HSCP Commissioning Services.
-Year 1 (November 2020) Families receive the support service(s) that best addresses their needs and the wider neighbourhood needs.
-To invest and commission services informed by the particular needs of individual neighbourhoods with attention given to: areas of good practice, increased service capacity and out of hours provision.
-HSCP Commissioning Services.
-Early Intervention & Prevention Framework - Year 1 (August 2020) Intensive Services Framework - Year 1 (November 2020) Families are able to access effective support, when they need it.
-Feel confident that families are well supported from both statutory and third sector organisations with clear pathways/referral routes.
-Effective commissioning and delivery of services that support the areas of needs identified.
-To test innovative models of practice Family Support Planning Group Year(s) 1,2 & 3 Families are able to access effective Motivated to deliver new Outcome dependant on test
+To invest and HSCP Early Intervention Families are able to Feel confident E Effective

+commissioning

+and delivery of

+support the areas

+of needs identified.

+identified.

+given to: areas of 1 (November clear

+good practice, 2020) pathways/referral

+increased service routes.

+capacity and out

+of hours provision.

+To test innovative Family Support Year(s) 1,2 & 3 Families are able to Motivated to 0 Outcome

+dependant on test

 in relation to will provide the (Quarterly support, when they models of service of concept aims to

 partnership governance for reporting to need it. delivery and improve access to

-working, the relevant Test Family Support ricca it. practice. service(s), delivery
+working, the relevant Test Family Support practice. service(s), delivery

-neighbourhood Planning Group).
-Families influence practice. of family support
+neighbourhood of Concept Planning Group).
+Families influence of family support

-= Platifiling Group).

 approach and utilising: service provision at and improved

-using shared - · a neighbourhood outcomes for
+using shared - a neighbourhood outcomes for

 languages.
 Glasgow Together level. families.

-(North East
+0 0 (North East

 Consortium) Evaluation of all

 National Society test of concepts

 for Protection of will be feed into

 Cruelty to Children Family Support

 (south Project - Planning Group

-Together for and shared with
+and shared with

 Childhood wider Children's

 Children Service Structure.

 Neighbourhood

 Scotland (CNS)

 Initiative

 Intensive Family

 Support Service

 (IFSS)

 3.2 Increase the capacity of To create Family Support Year(s) 1,2 & 3 Families are Statutory and The approach to

 professionals to deliver family opportunities for Planning Group (Ongoing). satisfied with the third sector family support

 support using a set of shared professionals to and Locality support available to organisations provision is

 principles. engage and share Planning Group them. have opportunity consistently of a

 learning and good and capacity to high quality,

 practice. continuously learn providing flexible

-1, 1, 1, 1, 1 and improve their and holistic
+F. F. F. F. and improve their and holistic

 practice achieved supports.

-through an ethos 2 - 1- 1- 0 - 00
+through an ethos 54pp0103.

 of strong

 partnership

+•

 working across the

 city.

-CILY.